I’d be lying if I said that most people didn’t head to Southeast Asia to lie on beaches, eat cheap food and drink cheap beer.

 Orangutans are an endangered species and currently only exist in the wild in two places; Sumatra, Indonesia and the island of Borneo.
 Access to the jungles where they exist in Sumatra is done through the sleepy little riverside village of Bukit Lawang.

-You’ll be lucky to encounter a handful of other foreigners here and its about a 4 hour drive from the closest airport.
+You’ll be lucky to encounter a handful of other foreigners here and it is about a 4-hour drive from the closest airport.

 Bukit Lawang gives access to the Gunung Leuser National Park and is the starting point for all trekking trips into the jungle.

 While it is possible to take day treks, we highly recommend a minimum of 3 days to get yourself deep into the jungle and a chance to see some of the last Orangutans that exist on our planet.